Tahini: History

-The oldest mention of sesame is in a cuneiform document written 4000 years ago that describes the custom of serving the gods sesame wine.
-The historian Herodotus writes about the cultivation of sesame 3500 years ago in the region of the Tigris and Euphrates in Mesopotamia.
+The oldest mention of sesame is in a cuneiform document written 4,000 years ago that describes the custom of serving the gods sesame wine.
+Historian Herodotus writes about the cultivation of sesame 3,500 years ago in the region of the Tigris and Euphrates in Mesopotamia (modern day Iraq).
 It was mainly used as a source of oil.

+In the 10th-Century Arabic cookbook Kitab al-Tabikh, a recipe for ground sesame is mentioned, recipes call for its use as condiment or to be eaten with bread.

 Tahini is mentioned as an ingredient of hummus kasa, a recipe transcribed in an anonymous 13th-century Arabic cookbook, Kitab Wasf al-Atima al-Mutada.

+In his 14th-century work Kaftor va-Perach (Hebrew: כפתור ופרח), Ishtori Haparchi wrote that the inhabitants of the Middle East in his time consumed tahini, made by grinding sesame seeds and mixing them with date honey.

 Sesame paste is an ingredient in some Chinese and Japanese dishes; Sichuan cuisine uses it in some recipes for dandan noodles.
 Sesame paste is also used in Indian cuisine.

 In North America, sesame tahini, along with other raw nut butters, was available by 1940 in health food stores.

 Preparation and storage

 Tahini is made from sesame seeds that are soaked in water and then crushed to separate the bran from the kernels.
 The crushed seeds are soaked in salt water, causing the bran to sink.
 The floating kernels are skimmed off the surface, toasted, and ground to produce an oily paste.
-It can also be prepared with untoasted seeds and called "raw tahini", which is sometimes sold as an organic food product.
+It can also be prepared with untoasted seeds and called "raw tahini".

 Because of tahini's high oil content, some manufacturers recommend refrigeration to prevent spoilage.
 Others do not recommend refrigeration, as it makes the product more viscous and more difficult to serve.

+The color of the produced tahini is affected by the kind of sesame used, untoasted sesame produces a bright-colored tahini; toasted or unshelled sesame produces tahini have a darker color, black sesame produces a tahini with a deep black color (dubbed "black tahini").